zamora-carlos/TodoApp-Backend/README.md

 - **Start the application**:

+  &nbsp;

   The following command will start the application at http://localhost:9090.

   ```bash
   mvn spring-boot:run
   ```

 - **Test the application**:

   ```bash
   mvn test
   ```